hayleyw7/hello-postgres/README.md

 # Hello postgres

-This is the first postgres database I've created from scratch myself.
+This is an example I created of a postgres database.